Betrayal Trauma: The Ultimate Guide

 The Things You Can’t Go Near Anymore

-After betrayal, this looks like: refusing to go to the restaurant where you had date nights.
-Avoiding driving past a hotel.
+Avoidance after trauma isn’t denial — it’s your nervous system trying to protect you from being overwhelmed again.
+Refusing to go to the restaurant where you had date nights.
+Avoiding the route past a certain hotel.
 Not watching shows that depict infidelity.
-Pulling away from physical intimacy — not because desire is gone, but because closeness now feels unsafe.
-Going numb, checking out, just trying to survive the day without feeling anything.
-Avoiding conversations about what happened because the answers only create more pain.
+Pulling away from intimacy — not because desire is gone, but because closeness now feels unsafe.
+Sometimes it’s numbing out through social media, alcohol, or sleep, just to survive the day.

 Cluster 3: Negative Changes in Thoughts and Mood